simondotm/vgm-packer/README.md

 You can assemble this module a couple of ways and there are defines in `vgmplayer.h.asm` as follows:

 `ENABLE_HUFFMAN`
-* If set to TRUE, the decoder will be able to load `.vgc` files compiled by `vgmpacker.py` with Huffman enabled (this is the default setting)
+* If set to TRUE, the decoder will be able to load standard `.vgc` files as well as ones that have been huffman compressed by `vgmpacker.py`
-* If set to FALSE, the decoder will not include any code to decode huffman `.vgc` files so make sure you compress your `.vgm` files using the `-n` option with `vgmpacker.py`.
+* If set to FALSE, the decoder will not include any code to decode huffman `.vgc` files so make sure you do not compress your `.vgm` files using the `-n` option with `vgmpacker.py`.

 Huffman decoding is a fair bit slower, but does save 5-10% in compression ratio, so I recommend only using it for situations where you need maximum compression and CPU runtime & code size is not an constraint.

 There are 2 main user routines: